ORNL/curifactory/docs/source/getting_started.rst

 Caching and reporting
 =====================

-This section is modeled after the [LINK] notebook.
+This section follows the `1_CachingAndReporting <https://github.com/ORNL/curifactory/blob/main/examples/notebook-based/notebooks/1_CachingAndReporting.ipynb>`_ notebook.
 This notebook demonstrates some features the previously discussed components provide.
 Two major features covered are the ability to easily cache objects (to short circuit computation of already-computed values) and the ability to quickly add graphs and other “reportables” to a jupyter